12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Camp it Up!
 (LGBTQAI+ families)

-For 35 years, Camp It Up! has been combining all the joys of family camp and recreation with LGBTQIA family support and inclusion.
-Camp It Up! details for 2025 are not yet posted, so visit their website for updates.
+Located at Oakland Feather River Camp in Quincy, CA, for 35 years, Camp It Up! has been combining all the joys of family camp and recreation with LGBTQIA family support and inclusion.

 Website >